 This is a popular photo op early in the day, but is less popular during the middle of the day (grab your first photo of it in mid-afternoon when the Southern California skies are most likely to be blue–after the coastal haze has burned off).
 It’s again popular on the way out of the park at the end of the night, unless you wait until the very end, which is when we recommend grabbing a second photo of it…

 Much like Walt Disney World’s Magic Kingdom, Disneyland normally has pumpkins adorning the ledges and windows on the second story of Main Street buildings.
-This year do not be surprised to see fewer decorations as the 60th Anniversary decor will still be taking center stage.
+Many of these are decorated to reflect the adjacent shops, and there are a ton of clever hidden gags and references in these, so keep your eyes peeled.

 Main Street normally has a lot of decorations, but Frontierland is the show-stealer when it comes to Halloween.
 Perhaps the coolest “decoration” of all is one that’s frequently overlooked, and that’s the Ray Bradbury Halloween Tree in Frontierland.
 This tree is modeled after Bradbury’s 1972 novel, titled The Halloween Tree.

-Also in Frontierland are plenty of Dia de los Muertos decor near Rancho del Zocalo.
-Although we aren’t familiar with the cultural traditions of the “Day of the Dead,” these decorations seem very culturally-specific to the event.
-Regardless of their authenticity, they are really well done, and a great change of pace from the normal pumpkins elsewhere.
+Also in Frontierland, there is plenty of Dia de los Muertos decor near Rancho del Zocalo.
+These vibrant and authentic decorations are really well done, and a great change of pace from the normal pumpkins elsewhere.

 Some traditionalist Disneyland fans don’t care for it, and if you’ve never seen regular Haunted Mansion, you might be disappointed by seeing the overlay instead of that, but for everyone else, this is great fun.

-Last year, a brand new Audio Animatronics Sally figure was added to Haunted Mansion Holiday’s graveyard scene.
-This year, the ballroom has a new cake (as always), featuring a seven feet tall Oogie Boogie scooping bugs out of a gingerbread mansion.
+In the last few years, a brand new Audio Animatronics Sally figure was added to Haunted Mansion Holiday’s graveyard scene.
+The ballroom has a new cake (as always), featuring the Haunted Mansion itself decked out for its 50th Anniversary.
 This is one of the largest and most elaborate cakes the ballroom scene has had in recent memory.
 You’ll definitely want to check it out this year!

 In terms of when we recommend doing Haunted Mansion Holiday, early morning is your best bet.
 Normally, Haunted Mansion is a low-wait attraction, but since the overlay is a big draw for Annual Passholders, the line for Haunted Mansion Holiday gets longer and longer as the day goes on.